kosshi-net/scuep/README.md

 Allows you to handle tracks in .cue sheets individually, like CMUS.
 This whole program only exists because CMUS [seems to be no longer maintained](https://github.com/cmus/cmus/issues/856) and .cue support [seems to be broken for Gentoo](https://github.com/cmus/cmus/issues/886).

-Has no user interface, you are expected to generate your playlists yourself and edit them with a text editor.
+Has no user interface.
+You are expected to generate and manage playlists yourself, with scripts and a text editor.
+See [Generating playlists](#generating-playlists).

 ## WORK IN PROGRESS!!
 Still lacks many basic features, has plenty bugs, not tested at all and generally just not polished.
 But it works if you don't feed it bad data.
 DO NOT RUN AS SUDO!
 And please improve me!